alricf/scheduler/README.md

   * PGPORT=5432
 ```
 7. Run the Interview Scheduler API servers with `npm start`.
 8. Use the browser to navigate to http://localhost:8001/api/debug/reset in order to reset the API database.
+The development data is random and each time the database is reset, there will be different appointments.
 9. Run the Interview Scheduler Webpack Development Server.

 ## Running Webpack Development Server